South African Class NG G16A 2-6-2+2-6-2: Class NG G16A rebuilding

 As part of the ACR's strategy to keep the narrow gauge railway competitive, two of its Class NG G16 Garratt locomotives were rebuilt using technology similar to that used by mechanical engineer David Wardale in the creation of the Class 26 Red Devil in 1980, based on developments pioneered by Argentinian engineer L.D.
 Porta.
 The Class NG G16 rebuilding incorporated a gas producing combustion system (GPCS), Lempor exhausts, an improved spark arrester, lightweight multi-ring articulated piston valves, improved valve events and improved mechanical lubrication.

 The rebuilding was done by mechanical engineer Phil Girdlestone, who was employed as Chief Mechanical Engineer of the ACR primarily for this purpose.
 The work was carried out at Port Shepstone.
 The first locomotive to undergo the treatment was the Beyer, Peacock-built no. 141 in 1989.

 The modifications were similar in scope to that of the Red Devil, although not as extensive.
 Like the Class 26, no. 141 was also painted red and nicknamed the Red Dragon.
-Dragon emblems were later mounted on the cab sides and bunker ends.
+Welsh Dragon emblems were later mounted on the cab sides and bunker ends.

 The second locomotive, the Hunslet-Taylor-built no. 155, was rebuilt in 1990, but it retained its traditional ex-SAR black livery.
 Both modified locomotives were reclassified to Class NG G16A.